Slash celebrates 15 years of sobriety

 - COMPETITION

-The Guns N' Roses legend's long-time partner, Meegan Hodges, took to Instagram to congratulate her man on the incredible achievement and hailed the 55-year-old rocker "sexy and sober".

-Alongside a snap of the guitar god and punk fashion stylist Jimmy Webb, she wrote: "Baby, Congratulations on your 15 YEARS of SOBRIETY!
-'An addict who achieves recovery is capable of achieving anything.' (wise words someone said) I am so very proud of you every day but today I am so very extra proud of you.
-I love you to the moon and back! #recovery #youaresexyandsober #strength #bestmanyoucanbe #slash #happy4thofjuly (sic)."
+The musician's girlfriend Meegan Hodges took to Instagram on Sunday to mark the anniversary, sharing a snap of her beau and writing: "Baby, Congratulations on your 15 YEARS of SOBRIETY!
+‘An addict who achieves recovery is capable of achieving anything’ (wise words someone said).
+I am so very proud of you every day but today I am so very extra proud of you.
+I love you to the moon and back!"

-Slash previously admitted he fell "really hard into music" to cope with getting sober.

-The musician decided to get sober in 2006 and he's grateful he had his songwriting to keep him going through the tough time and his children.
+Slash, 55, has been open about his addictions to alcohol and heroin in the past, and was diagnosed with heart disease cardiomyopathy, reportedly due to his former heavy drinking.

+Writing about the moment he decided to get sober in his self-titled 2007 autobiography, Slash explained: "First I kicked the drugs, then I cleared my head and did some work on figuring out why I liked to put myself in the same position over and over again.
+Early in the morning of July 3, 2006, I checked into rehab.
+I did a full thirty days, I fully surrendered… I learned more about myself than I ever thought was possible.
+And I’ve been sober ever since."